 Overall workflow analytics to compare the efficiency

-In case you have more drip campaigns it is crucial to get a quick overview how they perform one by one.
+In case you have more drip campaigns it is crucial to get a quick overview of how they perform one by one.
 If you see extreme values for a drip it will show you where you need to improve or where you need to copy&paste your procedure.

 1. Check the overall unique open rate of your workflows.